bsaakash/EE-UQ/Examples/eeuq-0005/README.rst

 .. figure:: figures/model2.png
    :align: center
-   :alt: A diagram depicting a three storyone bay  structure with three horizontally aligned rigid beams.
+   :alt: A diagram depicting a three story one bay structure with three horizontally aligned rigid beams.
 The first and second floors have a mass labeled "w".
 At the top floor, the mass is labeled "w/2".
 The columns at the based end by a symbol indicating a fixed support.
    :width: 400
    :figclass: align-center